-Anonymous employee feedback drives engagement and transparency.
+Anonymous suggestion boxes aren't just nice-to-have tools; they're the bridge between what employees are thinking and what leaders need to hear.
 When people know their suggestions won't be tied to their name, they share real issues and ideas more candidly.

 This comparison examines two popular tools for collecting anonymous feedback – Suggestion Ox and OpenCulture – to help HR teams, founders, and executives choose the right solution for fostering an open culture.